 Draw everything within sight and draw by hand.
 Drawing isn’t just a way of communicating with others; it’s a way of thinking.
 From Alvaro Siza’s messy sketches to Frank Lloyd Wright’s vast paintings, drawing is essential to architecture’s practice, culture, and progress.

 6. Expand your Education

 As we said earlier, architecture is not just an art, but it also has an important technical part.
 The more you learn about related fields, the better architect you will become:

 - Interior design: Specializing in interior decoration.

 - Civil engineering: It is connected with civil buildings and structures.

 - City planning: Designing and planning urban environments.

 7. University Options

 There is no way around it; if you want to become an architect, you have to study for a degree.
 Students applying to an Architecture School are usually required to pass an admission exam different from the entrance exams that engineering students take.
 The admission exam for architects has a practical and a theoretical section designed to measure the students’ drawing and visualization skills level.

-Overall, if you are interested in studying architecture we recommend reading “Complexity and contradictions in architecture” by Robert Venturi, one of the few books that truly shifted the course of architecture to better understand what all this is about.
+Overall, suppose you are interested in studying architecture.
+In that case, we recommend reading “Complexity and contradictions in architecture” by Robert Venturi, one of the few books that genuinely shifted the course of architecture to understand better what all this is about.